 Philippines Visa Requirements

 Majority of nationalities are able to obtain a free 30day visa upon arrival.
-Check here to see your countries visa requirements.
-Thirty days is great for those wanting a short holiday, however it wasn't nearly enough time for our Philippines honeymoon.
+Check to see your countries visa requirements.
+Thirty days is great for those wanting a short holiday, however, it wasn't nearly enough time for our Philippines honeymoon.
 If you plan to stay longer than a month, definitely look into getting a 59-day tourist visa.
-You can obtain this directly from the embassy or online by clicking this link.
+You can obtain this directly from the embassy or online.
 If you don’t have time to organise this in advance, you can also extend your visa waiver from the immigration office in the Philippines.

 Arriving in the Philippines